hridhaansharma2906-beep/About-Me/README.md

 <p>HTML is super easy to learn!<br>
 Just learn the tags and their attributes!<br>
 For example, to make a paragraph, use the tag p, if you want to break a line, use the tag!<br>
-To make a heading use the tag h1,h2,h3 etc.<br>
+, to make a heading use the tag h1,h2,h3 etc.<br>
 To make a link use the tag a with the attribute href.<br>
 To make a button use the tag button.<br>
 To make an image use the tag img with the attribute src.<br>